hellosteadman/plodo/README.md

     playbook: ./ansible/production.yaml # The Ansible playbook to run
     home: /var/app/ # The remote home directory for the app

+racks:
+    production: # The default production rack to deploy to
         images: # A collection of arbitrary group names with configuration options
             cron:
                 size: 512mb # The droplet size
                 base: ubuntu-16-04-x64 # The base image to use if running `plodo build` for the first time
                 monitoring: true # Enable monitoring for the droplet
             worker:
                 size: 2gb
                 base: ubuntu-16-04-x64
                 monitoring: true
             web:
                 size: 2gb
                 base: ubuntu-16-04-x64
                 monitoring: true
                 front: true # Denotes a public-facing droplet, which changes the order of how droplets are destroyed and created

         droplets: # The target number of droplets to deploy in each group
             cron: 1
             worker: 2
             web: 5

         load_balancer:
             id: 725498b1-6553-4e88-9d14-e8812f9f591d # The ID of a DigitalOcean load balancer to add droplets to
             group: web # The group whose droplets should be added to the load balancer

+        ansible: # Overrides the Ansible options for this rack ...

+    staging: # Further optional racks
+        ...

 shell:
     group: worker # The droplet group used to find servers that can run a shell command